Skip to content

 vrf definition BLUE

-description Blue customer or department
+description BLUE department

 address-family ipv4